githubmave/To-do-nut/README.md

 How to run MEAN project-----   node-todo

-1.	download mongoDB,
+1.	download mongoDB,and double click the installation file to install;
-2.	create a folder: data
+2.	create a folder: data, put it by MongoDB folder;
 3.	open command window
 4.	under c:/users/mave,  go to node-todo/MongoDB/Server/3.0/bin, type: c……>mongod.exe
 5.	then show up a command window, mongodb listen on 27017